zhangjunhd/reading-notes/design/DesigningTheSearchExperience.md

 >What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the over-abundance of information sources that might consume it. (p.
 40)

+Although information is what we seek, our limited supply of attention forces us to make a tradeoff between comprehensiveness and timeliness.
+Simon coined the term satisficing—a combination of the words “satisfy” and “suffice”—to describe this pragmatic decision-making strategy that pervades human behavior (Simon, 1956).

+#### Information foraging theory
+Peter Pirolli and Stuart Card, researchers at the Palo Alto Research Center (PARC), began applying the principles of optimal foraging theory to information seeking in the early 1990s, establishing a new framework called `information foraging theory` (Pirolli & Card, 1999).
+Pirolli and Card drew a connection between users moving from one website to the next and animals traveling from patch to patch.
+They observed that users, in an effort to satisfice, heavily rely on certain cues known as `information scent` to guide them toward their destination.

+As users traverse the Web, they encounter information scent when `“trigger words”`—terms they perceive as meaningful to their task—are used in the text of a hyperlink, as words in a heading, or in a search result’s description.
+The more trigger words that are present, the stronger the information scent (Spool et al., 2004).
+When information scent grows stronger from page to page, users are confident that they’re headed in the right direction.
+But when it’s weak, they may be uncertain about what to do or even give up.

+In addition to information scent, Pirolli and Card’s research also helps explain `information snacking` (Nielsen, 2003).
+According to the marginal value theorem, the amount of time a user spends on a given website is proportional to the travel time between sites.
+As between-patch time decreases—thanks to Google and fast Internet connections—users spend less time on any one site.
+The result is that information seeking has become less of a sit-down banquet and more of an opportunistic buffet.

+#### Designing with information scent